 But Arod, the horse of Rohan, refused the way, and he stood sweating and trembling in a fear that was grievous to see.
 Then Legolas laid his hands on his eyes and sang some words that went soft in the gloom, until he suffered himself to be led, and Legolas passed in. - The Passing of the Grey Company

 Bill is the best example out of all of these – not only does he look healthy, his mind is also healed (“the vigour of youth”).
 Subsequently, Gandalf says that Bill “learned much in Rivendell,” again referencing a change in his mind.
 These are not physical changes.

 Connection to nature:

-Like with animals, Elves can communicate with the very matter of Arda.
+Like with animals, Elves can communicate with nature.

 Gandalf: “Much evil must befall a country before it wholly forgets the Elves, if once they dwelt there.”

 “That is true,” said Legolas.
 “But the Elves of this land were of a race strange to us of the silvan folk, and the trees and the grass do not now remember them.
 Only I hear the stones lament them: deep they delved us, fair they wrought us, high they builded us; but they are gone.
 They are gone.
 They sought the Havens long ago.” - The Ring Goes South

 Here the air was softer and warmer, and faintly scented, as if spring was already stirring and the sap was flowing again in herb and leaf.
 Legolas took a deep breath, like one that drinks a great draught after long thirst in barren places.